Your Nails Help Diagnose Nutrient Deficiencies

 Fighting Nutrient Deficiencies

-In addition, supplements could provide support, especially dietary modifications aren't enough alone however always recommended consulting healthcare professionals before starting new supplementation routines
+In addition, supplements could provide support, especially dietary modifications, which aren't enough alone; however, it is always recommended to consult healthcare professionals before starting new supplementation routines.

 Nail Abnormalities Beyond Color And Shape

-While color and shape are key indicators of nail health, they're not the only factors that offer insights into your overall well-being.
-Other abnormalities such as loss of luna (the white crescent at the base) or broken capillaries can also provide valuable clues about potential nutrient deficiencies or underlying illnesses.
+While color and shape are critical indicators of nail health, they're not the only factors that offer insights into your overall well-being.
+Other abnormalities, such as loss of luna (the white crescent at the base) or broken capillaries, can provide valuable clues about potential nutrient deficiencies or underlying illnesses.

-A critical part of understanding our nails' language is recognizing the importance of the lunula the small, half-moon-shaped area at the bottom of your fingernails.
-This feature plays an essential role in nail growth and its absence could be indicative of various health issues.
+A critical part of understanding our nails' language is recognizing the importance of the lunula, the small, half-moon-shaped area at the bottom of your fingernails.
+This feature is essential in nail growth, and its absence could indicate various health issues.

 Beyond signaling possible liver disease, missing lunula may also suggest heart problems or diabetes.
 In fact, studies have shown correlations between invisible lunules and cardiovascular diseases like hypertension and ischemic heart disease.

-Your cuticles those thin layers protecting new cells from bacteria are equally important when it comes to maintaining healthy nails.
-Broken capillaries under your nails coupled with symptoms like bleeding gums might point towards vitamin C deficiency an essential nutrient for collagen production necessary for the skin around the nails.
+Broken capillaries under your nails and symptoms like bleeding gums might point towards vitamin C deficiency, an essential nutrient for collagen production for the skin around the nails.

 Decoding Messages From Your Nail Beds

-1. An absent moon indicates potential serious conditions like liver cirrhosis, heart issues (such as hypertension and ischemic heart disease), or diabetes.
+1. An absent moon indicates potential severe conditions like liver cirrhosis, heart issues (such as hypertension and ischemic heart disease), or diabetes.

-2. Vitamin C deficiency is characterized by hair that is prone to breakage and brittleness.
+2. Vitamin C deficiency is characterized by hair prone to breakage and brittleness.

 Water Fasting and Nail Health Nutrient Deficiencies